These Cool Dubai Hotels Will Change Your Perception Of Luxury

 Welcome to Dubai, an epicenter for a lifestyle of luxury.
 From the world’s first 7 star hotel to the tallest mega skyscraper, this city has become a playground for the affluent and those with elaborate tastes.
-Each of these cool hotels in Dubai has something different to offer their guests.
+Each of these cool Dubai hotels have something different to offer their guests.

 Spend your days strolling through lavish gardens, admiring historical architecture.
 Or take the adventurous route by jumping out of an airplane and renting water jetpacks.

 Experience cuisines from Michelin rated chefs, followed by a night out in VIP at the Armani/Prive.
 Ready to book your trip?
-Check out our list of cool hotels in Dubai to help decide where you’ll stay.
+Check out our list of cool Dubai hotels to help decide where you’ll stay.

 One & Only The Palm

 Join us in peaceful elegance at One & Only The Palm’s beachfront oasis.
 Located on the iconic Palm Jumeirah peninsula, this cool hotel in Dubai exceeds guest’s expectations with their flawless style and comfort.
 Choose between the Manor House, Palm Beach Mansions or Beachfront Villas for your stay, only steps away from sand beneath your feet.
 Join Three-star Michelin Chef Yannick Alleno for dinner at Stay and experience the taste of French cuisine right in Dubai.
 After dinner, catch drinks at the trendy 101 Bar, overlooking Dubai’s decadent skyline and private marinas.
-For a boutique hotel in Dubai, One & Only The Palm tickles the fancy of those with only the most decadent tastes.
+As far as cool Dubai hotels go, the One & Only The Palm tickles the fancy of those with only the most decadent tastes.

 Anantara The Palm Dubai Resort